nomis51/poe-chaos-recipe/README.md

 A browser (Google Chrome, Firefox, Microsoft Edge, etc.)

 ## Get started
-Start the app with the "start.bat" file.
+- Start the app with the "start.bat" file.
+(For Linux and MacOS users: Start the app in a terminal in the app directory using the command `node app.js`)
-Minimize the Command Line window.
+- Minimize the Command Line/Terminal window.
-Navigate to http://localhost:3000 in your favorite browser.
+- Navigate to http://localhost:3000 in your favorite browser.
-Configure the app with the required settings: League, Account name, POESESSID, Threshold and Refresh interval.
+- Configure the app with the required settings: League, Account name, POESESSID, Threshold and Refresh interval.
-Select one or more tabs to monitor (less tabs gives better performance).
+- Select one or more tabs to monitor (less tabs gives better performance).
-Enjoy!
+- Enjoy!